Updated 10/8/23; Originally posted 5/11/22

 Speeding Up Phase 1 Detox

 Sometimes you want to boost up your Phase 1 detox, hopefully knowing that you are already supporting a healthy, responsive Phase 2.
 Coffee is full of nutrients like antioxidants and polyphenols and is a fermented food!
-Coffee is understood to stimulate the liver to work better among other wonderful health benefits – as long as it is mold-free (try Danger Coffee)!
+Coffee is understood to stimulate the liver to work better among other wonderful health benefits – as long as it is mold-free (try Purity Coffee or Danger Coffee)!
 Glutathione stimulates both Phase 1 and Phase 2 processes (taking a precursor like NAC works also).
 Herbs like milk thistle, dandelion root, and burdock root will encourage the liver to contract and push out toxins faster.